Skip to main content

 Human History

-Human presence in the Porto Selvaggio area dates to the Middle Paleolithic, with the Grotta del Cavallo yielding Neanderthal remains and stone tools over 45,000 years old, representing some of the earliest evidence of symbolic behavior in Europe.
-Messapian settlements occupied the coast during the Iron Age, followed by Roman-era agricultural use.
+Human presence in the Porto Selvaggio area dates to the Upper Palaeolithic, with the Grotta del Cavallo yielding teeth and cultural remains approximately 43,000–45,000 years old, associated with the Uluzzian technocomplex and representing some of the earliest evidence of symbolic behavior in Europe.
+[1] Messapian settlements occupied the coast during the Iron Age, followed by Roman-era agricultural use.
 The 16th-century Torre dell'Alto watchtower was built to defend against Ottoman maritime raids.
-The pine forests were planted during the Fascist era as part of coastal reclamation projects.
+The pine forests were planted during the 1930s as part of coastal reclamation projects.

 Park History